Improving Facade Parsing with Vision Transformers and Line Integration: Method

 \subsection{Line Acquisition, Filtering, and Revision}

 Different from previous works that adopt heavy and rigid deep learning-based object detection models for the improvement of facade prediction.
 In this research, we want to design a simple yet efficient method named LAFR.
-We take advantage of facade priory, that is, windows are generally rectangular.
-Based on this, we adopt traditional line detection methods to realize window localization and further modify the facade prediction.
+We take advantage of facade priory, that is, most of the facade elements (e.g., windows, doors) are generally quadrilateral.
+Based on this, we adopt traditional line detection methods to realize localization and further modify the facade prediction.